 ct house no.3

-The first priority in this house was a new floor.
+The first priority in this foyer was a new floor.
 I chose a 12x24 dark gray tile with tight, dark grout lines that would melt away, be easy to clean, and coordinate with any decorative style down the road.

 The cream woodwork, stair rail and dark front door all needed to be painted white.
 Instant update!
 Next, a neutral and timeless wool runner that would be easy to clean.
 Finally, a bright, geometric wallpaper for the foyer and upstairs hallway to add some personality to the public spaces.
 You'll never regret a great wallpaper.
 I found that console at an antique store and bought the painting in Paris from the late artist Claude Schurr who was friends with my grandparents.
 He was one of a kind.
 The duck decoy was made by my daughter.
 Fill your house with things you love that have meaning.